Back to The Church in Exile

 The Church in Exile: remnant fidelity where true altars remain under trial.

 At the heart of the Catholic stands one mystery above all others: the Holy Sacrifice of the Mass, the very re-presentation of the Sacrifice of .
-To understand the present , one must first understand the Mass; and to understand the , one must understand why the Mass is the center of their identity, fidelity, suffering, and hope.
+To understand the present , one must first understand the Mass.
+To understand the , one must understand why the Mass is the center of its identity, fidelity, suffering, and hope.
+Many souls have been taught to think of liturgy as style, atmosphere, or community expression.
+This chapter must be read from the Catholic starting point: the Mass is sacrifice before it is anything else.
+Once that is forgotten, the whole crisis becomes almost impossible to judge correctly.

-The crisis of is first and foremost a liturgical crisis, because the liturgy is the expression of 's doctrine.
-As the Fathers taught, lex orandi, lex credendi: the law of prayer is the law of belief.1
+The present crisis is first a liturgical crisis because the liturgy expresses 's doctrine.
+As the Fathers teach, lex orandi, lex credendi: the law of prayer is the law of belief.[1]

-The Council of Trent infallibly defined that the Mass is the same Sacrifice as the Cross, offered in an unbloody manner.2 It is not a meal, nor an assembly, nor a memorial, but:
+The Council of Trent infallibly teaches that the Mass is the same sacrifice as the Cross, offered in an unbloody manner.[2]
+It is not a meal, an assembly, or a mere memorial.
+It is:

 • the work of Christ the High Priest,